-What is the District English Learners Advisory Committee ELAC?
+What is the English Learners Advisory Committee ELAC?

 California Ed Code requires each California public school site with 21 or more English Learners to form an English Learner Advisory Committee (ELAC).